junction-express/junction-legal/Privacy-Policy.md

 ### Creative Commons Sharealike License

 We've decided to make this Privacy Policy available under a [Creative Commons Sharealike](https://creativecommons.org/licenses/by-sa/4.0/) license.
+This is a forked from Wordpress' legal docs on [GitHub](https://github.com/Automattic/legalmattic).
 You can grab a copy of this Privacy Policy and other legal documents on [GitHub](https://github.com/Junction/legalmattic).
 You're more than welcome to copy it, adapt it, and repurpose it for your own use.
 Just make sure to revise the language so that your policy reflects your actual practices.
-If you do use it, we'd appreciate a credit and link to Junction somewhere on your site. &&??
-Do we credit automatic??
+If you do use it, we'd appreciate a credit and link to Junction somewhere on your site.

 ### Information We Collect